lsst-sitcom/sitcomtn-037/index.rst

 It also allows the teams to begin determining which subsets of data should be used to construct coadds/templates, begin SV analyses, and ultimately maximize the number of human brain cycles looking at the data.
 It is fully expected that this dataset will be superseded by a subsequent DRP campaign to enforce that all the data is processed in a homogeneous way with best performing configuration of the science pipelines.

-It is not required that the full SVP processing be done in Chile, in fact, it is *preferable* to perform this processing at the USDF as many of the science verification tasks are planned to be performed there as well.
+It is not required that the full SFP processing be done in Chile, in fact, it is *preferable* to perform this processing at the USDF as many of the science verification tasks are planned to be performed there as well.
 It also ensures that a minimum number of users are connecting to Chile to perform their analysis.
 This is especially important if connections would be required to the summit instance.